DiyMediaServer

 docker compose up -d # Starts a fresh container with the new image

-Radarr, Sonarr, SABnzbd, and Prowlarr come back up on the latest image.
+Prowlarr comes back up on the latest image.
 No reconfig needed.

 In Closing